mikaeltorni/t3-cloneathon-entry/README.md

 - **Instant Response**: Cached threads load instantly on app restart
 - **Manual Refresh**: Refresh button in sidebar to sync with server when needed
 - **Auto Fallback**: Falls back to cache if server is unavailable
+- **Smart Ordering**: Recently active conversations automatically move to the top

 ## 🤖 Supported AI Models